iamPsk/js_dev_env_kit/ReadMe.md

 # JavaScript Development Environment

-This is a generic JavaScript development environment that I build from scratch in ["Building a JavaScript Development Environment" on Pluralsight].
+This is a generic JavaScript development environment that I built from ["Building a JavaScript Development Environment" on Pluralsight Course].
 This isn't tied to any specific JS framework.

 ## Get Started